Lars Bohinen: Club career

-Bohinen is perhaps best well known in England for his time with Nottingham Forest.
-He moved from Young Boys to Frank Clark's Nottingham Forest for a £450,000 fee in 1993.
-He joined Forest at a time when they were struggling in the first division of English Football, and a clause in his contract meant that he could leave at any time if another club matched a £700,000 buyout fee.
-After gaining promotion to the Premier League with Forest, Bohinen stayed there for another season which included some famous goals for the Norwegian, most notably a 30-yard chip at White Hart Lane in a 4–1 victory for Forest against Tottenham Hotspur.
+Bohinen moved from Young Boys to Nottingham Forest in England for a £450,000 fee in 1993.
+He joined Forest, managed by Frank Clark, at a time when they were struggling in the first division of English Football, and a clause in his contract meant that he could leave at any time if another club matched a £700,000 buyout fee.
+After gaining promotion to the Premier League with Forest, Bohinen stayed there for another season which included some famous goals for the Norwegian, including a 30-yard chip at White Hart Lane in a 4–1 victory for Forest against Tottenham Hotspur.

 In 1995 English champions Blackburn matched the £700,000 buyout clause in his contract and Bohinen moved to Ewood Park, signing a three-year contract.
-His first season was a success as he became a regular in the Blackburn side, scoring four league goals - including a double against his old club as Rovers thrashed Forest 7–0.
+His first season was a success as he became a regular in the Blackburn side, scoring four league goals – including a double against his old club as Rovers thrashed Forest 7–0.
 Opportunities became more limited upon Roy Hodgson's arrival in 1997, as the new manager preferred more defensive-minded central midfielders.

 Bohinen joined Derby County from Blackburn in March 1998 for £1.45 million.
 He had his contract cancelled by the club in January 2001, having scored just once in a 3–1 away defeat against Crystal Palace in April 1998.

 International career

 Bohinen made his debut for the Norway national team in 1989 and earned 49 caps, scoring 10 goals.

+In 1991 he scored the second goal against Italy in a 2–1 win.
+Another notable goal, scored from a tight angle, was the second goal in Norway`s home-leg match of the 1994 World Cup qualification against England.

 He once refused to play for Norway against France in protest after the French Army started carrying out nuclear tests in the South Pacific.